-State Street Global Advisors' Stewardship team's activities are overseen by State Street Global Advisors' ESG Committee who are responsible for reviewing their stewardship strategy, engagement priorities and proxy voting guidelines, and monitors the delivery of voting objectives.
-In addition, State Street Global Advisors' ESG Committee provides oversight of the Stewardship team, reviews departures from their proxy voting guidelines, and reviews conflicts of interest involving proxy voting.
+State Street's Stewardship team's activities are overseen by the ESG Committee who are responsible for reviewing stewardship strategy, engagement priorities and proxy voting guidelines, and monitors the delivery of voting objectives.
+In addition, State Street's ESG Committee provides oversight of State Street's Stewardship team, reviews departures from its proxy voting guidelines, and reviews conflicts of interest involving proxy voting.